guidoism/escape/inspiration/jonesforth.md

                 1C 00 00 00     <- Now we're executing this subroutine.
         %esi -> 2C 00 00 00

-To make this work, each subroutine is followed by the two instructions 'LODSL;
+To make this work, each subroutine is followed by the two instructions `LODSL;
-JMP *(%eax)' which literally make the jump to the next subroutine.
+JMP *(%eax)` which literally make the jump to the next subroutine.

 And that brings us to our first piece of actual code!
 Well, it's a macro.